Language Practice Resources

 English Grammar Today is another option on the extensive Cambridge Dictionary website.
 It functions via a search box as well as an A-Z browsing function - useful if you don't know the exact term for what you want!
 British English only.

 There is also a useful Grammar Guide from Oxford Dictionaries - the interface is slightly less crowded than the Cambridge version.
 British English only.
+(Note that the explanations are less detailed than in English Grammar Today.)

 The Internet Grammar of English is an online course in English grammar written primarily for (British) university undergraduates - it is very helpful if you'd like more information from a linguistics perspective.

-Vocabulary and EXPRESSION
+Vocabulary and Expression

 SKELL - Sketch Engine (language corpora software) for language learning.
 The simplifed student interface has a lot of interesting options for exploring and describing authentic language use.
 (If you don't really know how to use a corpus, then this is a good place to start.)